Teaching Philosophy

 Introduction to Ethics

 Introduction to ethics course composed of three parts: metaethics, normative ethics and applied ethics.
-Topics include relativism, realism, deontology, utilitarianism, animal ethics, abortion, gun control, consumer ethics, charity, privacy, antinatalism, race, gender, privilege and sexual consent.
+Topics include metaethics, utilitarianism, Kantianism, triage, animal ethics, abortion, gun control, consumer ethics, charity, privacy, antinatalism, race, gender, privilege and sexual consent.

 Medical Ethics